chaoss/website/CHAOSScon/2020EU/speakers.md

 _Sr.
 Principal Community Architect - Red Hat_

-Brian is a Senior Principal Community Architect for the Red Hat Open Source Program Office, responsible for community content, onboarding, and open source consulting.
+Brian is a Manager within the Red Hat Open Source Program Office, active in community content, onboarding, and open source consulting.
 Brian also serves on the governing board for Project CHAOSS, a metrics-oriented approach to ascertaining community health.
-A former technology journalist, Brian is also a graduate lecturer at the University of Notre Dame.
-Follow him on Twitter [@TheTechScribe](https://twitter.com/TheTechScribe).
+Follow him on Twitter @TheTechScribe.

 <details><summary><b>Session: True Confessions: The Seven Deadly Sins of Open Source Communities</b></summary>